The Legendary Starfy: Other appearances in media

-While only one of The Legendary Starfy games is released outside Japan, some references from the series have made cameo appearances in a few games that were released internationally.
+While only one of The Legendary Starfy games has been released outside Japan, some references to the series have appeared in a few games that were released internationally.
 In Mario & Luigi: Superstar Saga for the Game Boy Advance, a poster in the Yoshi Theater resembles the box art of the first game in the series also for the Game Boy Advance, but titled in English as "Legend of Stafy".
-In Super Princess Peach for the Nintendo DS, an enemy called "Starfish" resembles the Starfy sprites of Densetsu no Stafy 4, as well as The Legendary Starfy, but with sunglasses.
+In Super Princess Peach for the Nintendo DS, an enemy called "Starfish" resembles the Starfy sprites of Densetsu no Starfy 4, as well as The Legendary Starfy, but with sunglasses.
 In the Japanese version of Donkey Konga, one of the songs is the main theme song of the series.
-Starfy appears in Super Smash Bros.
-Brawl as one of the summonable Assist Trophy characters, as well as a couple of in-game Stickers and a regular Trophy, and is once again referred to as "Stafy".
+Starfy appears in the Super Smash Bros. series as a summonable Assist Trophy character, once again under the name "Stafy", appearing in every entry beginning with Super Smash Bros.
+Brawl.
 He attacks by using his signature spin attack against the opponents of whoever summoned him, but unlike most, he can be attacked and defeated.
-He comes back with the same role in Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
-Ultimate.
-Starfy has also become an unlockable costume with his own course in Super Mario Maker.
+A costume based on Starfy can also be unlocked in Super Mario Maker.